-Original Date: Revision Date: Page 2 of 5 1) 11/7/2013 N/A 1 age 2 01 5
+Original Date: Revision Date:

+Page 2 of 5

+11/7/2013 N/A

-TITLE VI AND ENVIRONMENTAL JUSTICE POLICIES POLICY Appendix: Title VI Policy and Approval 7. .b
+TITLE VI AND ENVIRONMENTAL JUSTICE POLICIES POLICY Appendix: Title VI Policy a nd Approval 7.1.b

-Document Number: AS-HR-PL-2582
+Document Number: 582

-Version Number: 01 1
+Version Number: 01

 The policy shall establish a threshold for determining when adverse effects of fare/service changes are borne disproportionately by minority populations.
 The disparate impact threshold defines statistically significant disparity and may be presented as a statistical percentage of impacts borne by minority populations compared to impacts borne by non-minority populations.
 The disparate impact threshold must be applied uniformly... and cannot be altered until the next Title VI Program submission.